codyburleson/notes-on-solid/cburleson/notes-local-solid-server-with-docker.md

 drwxr-xr-x   6 root root   4096 Oct  6 05:53 test
 ```

 It looks like `root` and `dbPath` in `config.json` point to two directories where data is written.
-I'm looking at this because I want to map volumes instead of having my data directly in the volatile container.
+I'm looking at this
+because I want to map volumes instead of having my data directly in the volatile container.
+I'll swing back around to
+this later and probably create a `docker-compose.yml` file that does the volume mappings.
+For now, however, I need
+to figure out how to more properly configure the instance so that it actually works without errors.

+I now refer to the resource, [INSTALLING AND RUNNING NODE SOLID SERVER](https://solid.inrupt.com/docs/installing-running-nss),
+which details how to setup Solid Server on Debian GNU/Linux.
+I think it will provide some clues to the configuration
+options.

+Right now I'm stuck editing my profile; getting error:

+`Web error: 500 (Internal Server Error) on PATCH of <https://solid.localhost:8443/profile/card>`

+Posting question in the `node-solid-server` Gitter channel.`

 To be continued...